 1. I had a really fun time at the Stafford Motor Speedway.

-2. This was, in part, due to the fact that it marked my final visit of the 157 (or so) things for my first town “completion” project, Project Ashen Manstaver.
+2. This was, in part, due to the fact that it marked my final visit in Stafford.
+I’ve completely completed the town!

 That’s right, friends, I did it!
 I visited everything there is to do and see in Ashford, Enfield, Manchester, Stafford, and Vernon!
 And what better place to reach the checkered flag… to cross the finish line… than at the Speedway?